 “Our technical and security teams sought a better solution to our Microsoft platform for many reasons,” Bryson explained.
 “It was time-consuming to manage and keep updated and secure.
 And it hindered, rather than helped, organization-wide productivity.”

-In a field where many health organizations still cling to antiquated IT methodology, Bryson and his team knew they also wanted the medical center to lead the way in transforming the way hospitals work and elevate business to the next level.
+In a field where many health organizations still cling to antiquated IT methodology, Bryson and his team knew they also wanted the medical center to lead the way in transforming the way hospitals work.